meldissa/p1-posture-flex/README.md

 [Original Posture Flex Color Palette](docs/images/posture-flex-color-palette.png).

-The original color pallete created using the coolors website consisted of 5 colors, however for my final idea I only opted for 3 main colors to use for my website.
+The original color palette created using the Coolors website consisted of 5 colors, however for my final idea I only opted for 3 main colors to use for my website.

 The colors used in hex form are white (#fff), dark grey (#202020), and blue (#52daf1).
 The white color was used as the main background for the website, the dark grey was used for the header and footer and the blue was used for links and buttons.
-I kept it minimal and simple so this does not distract the user from the main content of the site or overwhelm them with excessive use of different colors.
+I kept it minimal and simple, so this does not distract the user from the main content of the site or overwhelm them with excessive use of different colors.

 ### Typography <a name="typography"></a>